webguru103/smooch-docs/slate/source/includes/rest/_core.md

 <aside class="notice">
 The <a href="/javascript/#stripe">Stripe integration</a> must be configured and active in order to accept buy buttons.
 </aside>

+### Postback
+A postback action will post the action payload to the server.

 > Send postback action: